 - Walk around and observe each group as they are playing Concentration.
 Be sure to give assistance and make sure the students are playing the game correctly.

-- After ten minutes is up, call time.
+- After 10 minutes is up, call time.

 - The students should count their cards.
 Whoever has the most is the winner of the game.

-- Enrichment: Give these students index cards and encourage them to make their own tens and ones number cards to make their own Concentration game.
+- Give students index cards and encourage them to make their own tens and ones number cards to make their own Concentration game.

 - Students should be able to complete this sheet very quickly.